 If you a are getting a network error or seeing a blue circular icon that is spinning when attempting to open the Facebook app, something has gone awry.
 There are a number of things you can do to fix this.

-Using the official Facebook app
+Switching from Safari to the official Facebook app

 Check your internet connection

-Refreshing the app
+Refresh the app

 Sometimes the native Facebook client on iOS gets stuck and just needs a quick nudge to get back going.
 Simply swipe down on your news feed to make it refresh.
 This manual refresh often fixes intermittent issues.

-Quitting and restarting the Facebook app
+Quit and restart the Facebook app

-Rebooting your iPhone
+Reboot your iPhone

-Updating the native Facebook app
+Update the native Facebook app

 When using the installed version of Facebook, the native app, try updating it via the App Store’s Updates tab.
 Check to see whether there are any pending software updates and install them if needed.
 Keeping your Facebook app updated will make certain that it should connect to the service appropriately.
 Learn how to turn off automatic app updates.

 Disable your VPN or adjust your DNS settings

 Two network technologies can mess with your ability to connect to Facebook.
 Firstly, virtual private networks (VPNs) are used to camouflage your identity on the net and can experience network issues themselves, or be blocked by Facebook.
 Try disabling your VPN profile or VPN app and try connecting again.
 Sometimes this happens by using public WiFi.
 Learn how to use public WiFi safely.